AnthonyPAlicea/anthonyalicea/blog/understanding-react-server-components.md

 <p>
 <small>
 <b class="note-header">Note</b>
 This post is aimed at developers who are familiar with using React.
-It assumes you know what components and hooks look like.<br /><br />It's also assumed you're familiar with Promises, async, and await in JavaScript.If not, you can watch my under-the-hood YouTube video on <a href="https://youtu.be/fyGSyqEX2dw?si=MkRII6BoKW8Dm-Ml"><b>Promises, async, and await</b></a>.<br /><br />For a deep dive into every aspect of React from scratch, check out my course <a href="https://understandingreact.com"><b>Understanding React</b></a> where we dig into React's source code to understand how JSX, Fiber, components, hooks, forms, and more really work.</small>
+It assumes you know what components and hooks look like.<br /><br />It's also assumed you're familiar with Promises, async, and await in JavaScript.If not, you can watch my under-the-hood YouTube video on <a href="https://youtu.be/fyGSyqEX2dw?si=MkRII6BoKW8Dm-Ml"><b>Promises, async, and await</b></a>.</small>
 </p>

 First, we must establish some fundamentals necessary to understanding how RSCs work.